illumio/terraform-provider-illumio-cloudsecure/README.md

 The Terraform Illumio CloudSecure Provider package is released and distributed as open source software subject to the included [LICENSE](LICENSE).
 Illumio has no obligation or responsibility related to the package with respect to support, maintenance, availability, security or otherwise.
 Please read the entire [LICENSE](LICENSE) for additional information regarding the permissions and limitations.

 For bugs and feature requests, please open a Github Issue and label it appropriately.

+## Contributing

+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to this project.